 The IAIA Digital Dome is unique as the world's only fully articulating dome (rotates 0° to 90°, can be positioned near the ceiling or the floor) offering multiple viewing experiences.
-The space offers a unique combination of black box, planetarium, and fulldome for an immersive media experience.
+The space offers a unique combination of black box, planetarium, performance space, fulldome, and an immersive laboratory.
 The Digital Dome is found at the campus of the Institute of American Indian Arts (IAIA).
 IAIA is located just Southeast of Rancho Viejo and the Santa Fe Community College in Santa Fe, New Mexico.
-The digital dome along with the IAIA campus offers a host of support for your project or event.
+The digital dome, along with the IAIA campus, offers a host of support for your project or event.